 Before diving into makeup application, understanding your skin type is crucial.
 Is it oily, dry, combination, or normal?
 This knowledge will influence the type of cosmetic products you’ll use, particularly your foundation, as some formulas are better suited to certain skin types than others.
 Additionally, having a well-established skincare routine helps create a smooth canvas for makeup application.

 Understanding your skin is the first and most crucial step in establishing a skincare routine and applying makeup effectively.
 Your skin is the largest organ of your body, serving as a protective barrier, a sensor of your environment, and a reflection of your overall health.
 However, skin is not one-size-fits-all.
 There are different types, tones, textures, and each comes with its unique set of characteristics and concerns.
-This article delves into the intricacies of understanding your skin better, paving the way for optimal skincare and beauty practices.
+On your smartphone, you can see your face with different brands and colors of lipstick, eye shadow, eye liner and blush before apply it by using makeup virtual try on.

 Skin type is primarily determined by genetics, but it can change over time and is influenced by different factors like age, climate, diet, and lifestyle.
 The four primary skin types are normal, dry, oily, and combination.